 “I won’t have to go home when it rains any more!”

 The population of Kamiji has shown enormous gratitude towards UNICEF.
-The temporary schools aim to ensure education for all, as stated in Article 28 of the Convention on the Rights of the Child which guarantees access to education for all children.
+The TLS aim to ensure education for all, as stated in Article 28 of the Convention on the Rights of the Child, which guarantees access to education for all children.

 The activities of UNICEF and its partners

-UNICEF intends to create 100 temporary schools across the Grand Kasai region, which will allow a total of 33,000 children to get back to school.
-It is critical for the children that they return to school in order to restore a feeling of normality in their lives after months of fear and uncertainty.
+UNICEF intends to support more than 100 schools with temporary and semi-permanent learning spaces, across the Greater Kasai region, which will give roughly 33,000 children access to safer and more protective learning environments.
+It is critical for the children that have been forced out of school due to conflict to return to school to restore a feeling of normalcy in their lives after months of fear and uncertainty.

 More info :